 Preparation is key to a perfect casting.
 Be sure to establish a clean working area and read the technical data sheet, safety data sheet, and the instructions prior to beginning work.
 Usually, poor results are a direct result of not mixing the 2 parts properly or thoroughly.
 Also, be sure to have all of your tools handy as the resin should be poured immediately upon mixing.

-Once you have the appropriate cups, measure out the ratios (either by volume or weight) starting with the resin.
-Measure the appropriate amount and pour into your mixing cup.
+Once you have the appropriate cups, measure out the ratios (either by volume or weight per the instructions on your bottles), starting with the resin, and pour into your mixing cup.
 Next measure out the appropriate amount of the hardener and add it to the mixing cup.

 You will then need to slowly and continuously stir with the stick provided in your kit until the mixture looks homogeneous and for the time specified on your kit.
+Scrape the bottom and sides of your mixing cup to ensure thorough mixing.
 Once the resin and hardener are completely mixed, then you will need to grab your mold and slowly pour in the mixture.
 Wait until the mixture has hardened in the mold and then remove the object(s) from the mold (cure time is dependent on the specific casting resin you are using).

 Amateur hobbyists can complete casting resin projects with little investment, however, should always practice with test projects first, especially if having never used casting resin.
 This is particularly important if casting sentimental pieces that are irreplaceable.
 There are minimal materials required.
 In addition, instructions and usage of the products are simplistic.
 Its beginner-friendly, but the process is fast paced (curing time is dependent on the type of resin you used) so preparation is extremely important.
 There are different types of casting resin so starting with an “easier” method is recommended for beginners.